 Nursing Careers at Craig Hospital

-The Nursing Department at Craig Hospital offers staff the unique opportunity to blend acute neuroscience knowledge and skills with rehabilitation expertise- an inspiring and fulfilling experience not found in other health care settings.
-The Nursing Department is comprised of Registered Nurses, License Practical Nurses, Nurse Practitioners, Rehab Techs, Behavioral Attendants, and Unit Secretaries.
-Through clinical excellence and teamwork, the Nursing Department at Craig has achieved extraordinary results with patient care and outcomes.
+The Nursing Department at Craig Hospital offers our staff the unique opportunity to blend acute neuroscience knowledge and skills with rehabilitation expertise - an inspiring and fulfilling experience not found in other health care settings.
+The Nursing Department is comprised of Registered Nurses, Nurse Practitioners, Certified Nursing Assistants (CNA), Behavioral Attendants, and Unit Secretaries.
+Through clinical excellence and teamwork, the Nursing Department at Craig has achieved extraordinary results with patient care and patient outcomes.
 Craig's quality is evidenced by achieving Magnet designation* in 2005, 2010 and 2015.
-The Nursing department has received four, national quality awards through the ANA.
+The Nursing department has received four, national quality awards through the American Nursing Association (ANA).
 Craig has been ranked in the Top Ten Rehabilitation Hospitals consecutively since 1990 by U.S. News and World Report.

 What makes the nursing department at Craig unique and rewarding to work in is the staff has to be highly talented in a wide variety of personal and professional skills.
 Nursing care at Craig is more than technical proficiencies in Spinal Cord Injury (SCI) and Brain Injury (BI); it demands exceptional compassion, personalized care and the ability to develop trustful relationships with patients and families after catastrophic injuries.
 Working at Craig also demands a continual commitment to improve upon ourselves, and the exceptional care we deliver.

-Our interdisciplinary treatment team includes working closely with physicians, psychologists, physical therapists, occupational therapists, speech therapists, patient and family service counselors, recreation therapists, dieticians, respiratory therapists, pharmacists, and others to help patients and families achieve their goals.
+Our interdisciplinary treatment team includes working closely with physicians, psychologists, physical therapists, occupational therapists, speech therapists, clinical care managers (patient and family service counselors), therapeutic recreation therapists, dietitians, respiratory therapists, pharmacists, and others to help patients and families achieve their goals.

 *Magnet Designation: Recognizes our nursing staff are clinical experts and provide exceptional care to our patients.
 The Magnet Recognition Program was developed by the American Nurses Credentialing Center (ANCC) to recognize health care organizations that provide nursing excellence.
 The program also provides a vehicle for disseminating successful nursing practices and strategies.